bkushigian/2048/README.md

 | `-n [NUMBER]`      | `--numberofgames [NUMBER]` | Number of games before exit - useful for AI mode |
 | `-t [TIME]`        | `--sleeptime [TIME]`| Sleep time between AI moves. |

+## The AI
+Right now the AI is very simple.
+It is pretty much: "Can I move up?
+If so, move up.
+Else, can I move right?
+If so move right.
+Else...".
+As you can imagine, this is not very strong.
+I have run batches of 100s of games with scores that I could beat in my sleep.
+In the future I hope to outdo my own high scores regularly with my AI.

 ## Moving forward -- what's next?
 I'm implementing some methods for analyzing the board - simple statements about qualities of the board.
 Is it full?
 Is a row or column full?
 Where's the highest value?
 Is it in a corner?
 Part of this will be formulating the right questions to ask the board.
 From that I will redesing the current AI class so that it loads a file of perameters and from there evaluating each board position.